dcm4che/dcm4chee-arc-cs/docs/networking/specs/query-retrieve/query-retrieve.rst

 SOP Specific Conformance for Query SOP Classes ..............................................

 The Query/Retrieve SCP AE supports hierarchical queries and relational queries.
 There are no attributes always returned by default.
 Only those attributes requested in the query identifier are returned.
 Query responses always return values from the DCM4CHEE archive database.
 Exported SOP Instances are always updated with the latest values in the database prior to export.
 Thus, a change in Patient demographic information will be contained in both the C-FIND Responses and any Composite SOP Instances exported to a C-MOVE Destination AE.

 Patient Root Information Model
 All required search keys on each of the four levels (Patient, Study, Series, and Image) are supported.
 However, the Patient ID (0010,0020) key must have at least a partial value if the Patient's Name (0010,0010) is not present in a Patient Level query.
-Study Root Information Model
-All the required search keys on each of the three levels (Study, Series, and Image) are supported.
-If no partial values are specified for Study attributes then either the Patient ID (0010,0020) key or the Patient's Name (0010,0010) must have at least a partial value specified.

 .. csv-table:: Patient Root C-FIND SCP Supported Elements
    :header: "Level Name/Attribute Name", "Tag", "VR", "Types of Matching"
    :widths: 20, 10, 3, 8
    :file: query-retrieve-scp-patient-root-c-find-elements.csv

+Study Root Information Model
+All the required search keys on each of the three levels (Study, Series, and Image) are supported.
+If no partial values are specified for Study attributes then either the Patient ID (0010,0020) key or the Patient's Name (0010,0010) must have at least a partial value specified.

 .. csv-table:: Study Root C-FIND SCP Supported Elements
    :header: "Level Name/Attribute Name", "Tag", "VR", "Types of Matching"
    :widths: 20, 10, 3, 8
    :file: query-retrieve-study-root-c-find-elements.csv

+MWL Information Model

+.. csv-table:: Modality Worklist C-FIND SCP Supported Elements
+   :header: "Level Name/Attribute Name", "Tag", "VR", "Types of Matching"
+   :widths: 20, 10, 3, 8
+   :file: query-retrieve-mwl-c-find-elements.csv

+UWL Information Model

+.. csv-table:: Unified Worklist C-FIND SCP Supported Elements
+   :header: "Level Name/Attribute Name", "Tag", "VR", "Types of Matching"
+   :widths: 20, 10, 3, 8
+   :file: query-retrieve-uwl-c-find-elements.csv

+MPPS Information Model

+.. csv-table:: Modality Performed Procedure Step C-FIND SCP Supported Elements
+   :header: "Level Name/Attribute Name", "Tag", "VR", "Types of Matching"
+   :widths: 20, 10, 3, 8
+   :file: query-retrieve-mpps-c-find-elements.csv

 The tables should be read as follows: